lotfiferaga/application_for_arm_rehabilitation/README.md

 arms.
 It will also be recommended for the rehabilitation of patients diagnosed with cerebral paralysis or for post-avc rehabilitation.

+## Use case
+We propose an example of use to test the proper functioning of the developed application.
+Thus, we will have a user who represents the patient.
+Then, the user must wear his VR headset to ensure immersion in the virtual world and to discover the 3D environment before him.
+He must also take in hand the controllers to perform tasks.

 # Technologies
 This project was built with :